bkocis/general-shell-scripts/libre_office/README.md

 1.1 resize if needed
 2. add caption
 3. edit frame properties, by selecting size width to 100% relative
 4. resize the image again

+as a result the caption text will be as long and the page, and not only under the figure